 Hey, I’m emily—and this is why about pages matter

 If you open up a newspaper, you’ll notice stories start with the most compelling aspect.
-As a journalism major at the University of Kansas, I paid good money to learn the art of identifying these “hooks.”
+When I studied journalism at the University of Kansas, I paid good money to learn the art of identifying these “hooks.”

 Through my following years in digital media, I realized hooks are even more valuable to websites: With only seconds to convince someone to stick around your website, strong copy and design can be the difference between a buyer and a bye-er.